-“At HPI, we started shooting workout videos via Zoom, Facebook Live and Instagram Live,” May said.
+“We started shooting workout videos via Zoom, Facebook Live and Instagram Live,” May said.
 “We’re really trying to adapt to the changing times and help more people.”

 When Health Professions Diversity Initiative Coordinator Tommy Thomas III asked May if he would consider developing some videos especially for Health Professions students, May was happy to help.

 He produced a series of strength training videos designed for people of all abilities.
 Each video is about 45-50 minutes long.
 In each video, May demonstrates variations of movement for people at all levels of fitness.

 “I want people to know that it doesn’t matter where you’re starting, you can always progress,” May said.
 He encourages a slow-cooking crockpot mentality instead of the quick-fix microwave approach.